DataDog/browser-sdk/packages/logs/README.md

 - Modify the global context for all loggers
   ```
   addLoggerGlobalContext (key: string, value: any)  # add one key-value to the default context
+  removeLoggerGlobalContext (key: string)  # remove one key of the default context
   setLoggerGlobalContext (context: Context)  # entirely replace the default context
   ```